The Link Between Migraine and Light

 What the Research Says

-Early research focused on the effect of light at the blue end of the spectrum on photophobia, finding provable links between exposure to blue light, as found in sunlight but also in artificial light sources and LED screens, and Migraine.²
+Early research focused on the effect of light at the blue end of the visible light spectrum, finding provable links between exposure to blue light and photophobia as well as ocular Migraine.
+Blue light is found in both natural sunlight as well as in artificial light sources, including the LED lighting behind computer and mobile phone screens.²

 Clinical research specialists at Kings College Hospital, London further identified the specific blue and red light wavelengths that causes sensitivity in people with Migraine and tension-type headaches.³

 Dr Burstein’s research team at Harvard University also found that a green lens not only significantly reduced photophobia but also reduced headache intensity.⁴

 All of this is to say that there are not only strong links between Migraine and light, but that it was not a surprise that a peer reviewed study supported the theory that a green MigraLens filter is the best prevention and therapy for Migraine.⁵